Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 |

-ISL = Sweet spot: Great performance + Rich features + Excellent maintainability Python = Great features but impractical performance/memory for JSON transformations
+ISL = Sweet spot: Production-grade speed + richest JSON story on the chart + maintainability (biased? yes. wrong? no.) Python = Great features but impractical performance/memory for JSON transformations

 Code Comparison